 For prototypes or highly sensitive components, we have a specialized vapor-phase soldering process.
 In this process, boards are heated until the specific melting point (Galden) of the soldering paste is reached.
 This allows us to solder at lower temperatures or solder different SMT components at different temperatures depending on their individual soldering temperature profiles.

-AOI und Visual Check
+AOI and Visual Check

 Soldering is the second-to-last step of the SMT assembly process.
-In order to ensure the quality of the assembled boards, or to catch and correct a mistake, AOI visual inspections are performed for almost all series production orders.
+To ensure the quality of the assembled boards, or to catch and correct a mistake, CAI or AOI visual inspections are performed for almost all series production orders.
 Using several cameras, the AOI system automatically checks each board and compares the appearance of each board with the correct, pre-defined reference image.
 If there are any deviations, the operator of the machine is informed of the potential problem, who then corrects the mistake or pulls the board from the machine for further inspection.
 The AOI visual check ensures consistency and accuracy in the SMT assembly production process.